How to Overcome Mediocrity and Finally Stand Out in Life

 - Comparing themselves to others online

-Over time, that imbalance can weaken initiative and make action feel harder than observation.
+Over time, that imbalance can reduce your initiative and make taking action feel more difficult than simply observing.

 - Creating